jim-schilling/splurge-sql-runner/README.md

 - `-v, --verbose`: Enable verbose output

-- `--debug`: Enable SQLAlchemy debug mode
+- `--debug`: Enable SQLAlchemy debug mode (SQLAlchemy echo)

-- `--disable-security`: Disable security validation (not recommended for production)

-- `--max-file-size`: Maximum file size in MB (default: 10)
+- `--config FILE`: Path to JSON config file.
+Values from the file are merged with defaults and overridden by any CLI arguments.

+- `--json`: Output results as JSON (machine-readable).

+- `--no-emoji`: Replace emoji glyphs with ASCII tags in output.

+- `--continue-on-error`: Continue processing remaining statements after an error (default is stop on first error).

+Security validation cannot be disabled.
+If stricter defaults block your use case, adjust `SecurityConfig` in your JSON config (e.g., `security.max_statements_per_file`, `security.allowed_file_extensions`, or dangerous pattern lists) and rerun.

 - `--max-statements`: Maximum statements per file (default: 100)